clintcarter1999/JokesAPI/README.md

 				- Fail after the first time and let the user know there is an issue with the network?
 				- Thoughts?
 Ideas?

-**Knowledge Gap**: I did not directly address slow connections or request spikes...at least not purposefully.
+**Knowledge Gap**: I did not directly address slow connections or request spikes yet...at least not purposefully.
 More research is needed to understand solutions and how to setup the testing.

 **Useful Articles:**